couchbase/query/docs/n1ql-logic.md

 ### Assignment

-An assignment statement assigns values to one or more variables that have already been declared.
+An assignment statement assigns values to one or more variables that have already been declared and are visible in the current scope.
 Like golang, multiple variables are supported.

 assign: